 Warm pumpkin cakes, chestnut, truffle, and aged Mimolette (£7).
 Mimolette is a cheese from Lille inspired by the traditions of Edam – the pumpkin cake was soft and delicate, the cheese nutty and sweet but the truffle was subdued.
 This one was ok – not as good as the former two.

 Wild rice crackers, Dorset crab, lime and shiso (£6).
-Sweet crab dotted with salmon roe balanced out the the lime acidity and all lifted by the minty shiso.
+Sweet crab dotted with salmon roe balanced out by the citric kick of lime which was lifted by minty shiso.
 Every bite retained the nutty crunch from the cracker.
 Delicious.

 Isle of Mull scallop, chantecler apple, green mandarin (£12).
 This was excellent and a really clever dish, it all seemed to work together.
-The base was pastel orange hued butter which is whipped with the scallop roe giving it that orange hue, a clever cooking and very rich eaten alone though which is why the extra bread is used to savour the moment.
+The base was pastel orange hued butter which is whipped with the scallop roe, it’s clever cooking and very rich eaten alone, it’s made for slathering on that lush bread.

 Chopped Dexter beef, castelfranco, anchovy and cured egg yolk.
-Castelfranco is part of the radiccio family, kinda like purple chicory but less bitter and sweeter and Dexter beef is the smallest native breed of cattle from the SW of Ireland.
+Castelfranco is part of the radiccio family, kinda like purple chicory but less bitter and sweeter.
+The Dexter beef is the smallest native breed of cattle from the SW of Ireland.
 This seemed to be Portland’s beef tartare deconstructed and it was a decent rendition.

 Denham estate deer, salt baked celeriac, blackberries, and sunflower seeds (£27).
-Underneath that soft earthy celeriac there was ample amounts of that rich gamey venison which was cooked to a beautiful rare.
+Underneath that soft earthy celeriac, there was ample amounts of rich gamey venison, cooked to a beautiful rare.

 Turbot, heritage carrots, lemon verbena (£26).
 The fish flavour was delicate, distinctive and utterly delicious with those sweet earthy carrots, every mouthful was grand.

 Kid goat was an off menu special (£26).
-Mild in flavour, tender and less gamey than your standard goat – this is down the age of the meat.
-It was ok but a world away and not as impressive as the other dishes according to my fellow diners.
+Mild in flavour, tender and less gamey than your standard goat – this is down the age of the meat I assume.
+It was ok but a world away and from the other dishes according to my fellow diners.

 Purple sprouting broccoli, miso, toasted almonds (£4).
 This is everything you’d need in a plate of broccoli, charred to a perfect texture retaining all the sweet goodness and doused with the umami miso.
 As were the waxy new potatoes, smoked butter and chives (£5), probably an unnecessary carbohydrate with such a good bread product available, but let’s call it a wonderful accessory.

 Green mandarin tart, meringue, shiso, yogurt (£8).
-A cleverly put together desert especially with the tubular meringue, perhaps its Portland’s rendition of the classic lemon meringue pie and it’s stage perfect.
+A cleverly put together desert especially with the tubular meringue, perhaps its Portland’s rendition of the classic lemon meringue pie and it’s utterly brilliant.

 Bitter chocolate, baked milk, blackberries (£9).
-An interesting construction of ingredients and craft but possibly not a desert that appeals to the masses, well not according our table of diners.
-Lot’s of sour and bitter components and reminiscent of a black forest gateau I felt, but was the weak link in the trio of deserts we tasted.
+An interesting construction of ingredients and craft but possibly not a desert that appeals to the masses, well not according my table of diners.
+Lot’s of sour and bitter components hits the palate, it’s reminiscent of a black forest gateau I felt, but was the weak link in the trio of deserts we tasted.

 Hazelnut èclair (£6).
-Decadent hazelnut cream sandwiched with crisp choux pastry glazed with caramel and delicious hazelnuts.
-We were so seduced another two were ordered and became a redeeming dish and did so with panache.
+Decadent hazelnut cream sandwiched with crisp choux pastry, glazed with caramel and delicious hazelnuts.
+We were so seduced by it, another two were ordered in quick succession and became the desert of the year, let alone the night.

 Warm Tunworth, pear and fruit loaf (£6).
 If cheese is your thing then don’t let me stop you.

-The good: A chef and ingredient led agenda which was pitch perfect in most there is substance behind the hype.
-Laid back and modern with excellent service – Portland is a little gem in Fitzrovia with well executed, well priced food.
-The hazelnut èclair is a must and so it the turbot and venison.
+The good: What we got was a chef and ingredient led agenda, with precise food that was pitch perfect in most, there’s definitely substance behind the hype.
+It felt laid back and modern with excellent service, a true little gem in Fitzrovia with well executed, well priced food.
+The hazelnut èclair is a must and so is the turbot and venison.
 (Things will probably be different by the time you have read this though).
-Those little white truffle and Gruyére macaroons with make your mouth gush too.
+Those little white truffle and Gruyére macaroons will make your mouth gush too.